Purpose and Integrity for Sustainable Success in Turbulent Times

 As the Tao is to everything in the world the leaders are to their people.
 Skilled leaders work to make it possible that all people will grow to maturity in good health and will feel free to be who or what by nature they are, yet they claim no credit for all that they do.

-See also Taoism and Ultimate Purpose.
+See also Taoism, Integrity and Purpose.

 Tao Te Ching